AlfonsoG-dev/filesManager/README.md

 >>- supports copy from more than 1 source to 1 or more targets
 >>- `-cf source1/* source2/* to target1, target2`

->- to copy directories with: ","
+>- to copy folders with: ","
 >>- `java -jar app.jar -cp source1, source2 to target`

 >>- supports copy from 1 source to more than 1 target